 If you just registered and clicked the Mobile App option, you are ready to add your first project.

-If you already had an account, click the Create Project button in the upper right corner of the dashboard, then continue with the steps below.
+If you already had an account, click the New Project button in the upper right corner of the dashboard, then continue with the steps below.

 Add Your First Project

 Anyone can set up an Urban Airship project at this stage, but the next several steps (uploading the push certificate, installing the SDK) will need to be completed by a developer.